sidd2305/Stable_Diffusion-From-Scratch/README.md

 # Stable Diffusion From Scratch

 ## Introduction
 This repository provides a step-by-step guide on how to build a Stable Diffusion model from scratch using PyTorch.
 Stable Diffusion is a powerful text-to-image generation model that can create realistic images based on textual descriptions.
-By building the model from scratch, you'll gain a deeper understanding of the underlying architecture and training process.
+By building the model from scratch, it allows for a deeper understanding of the underlying architecture and training process.

 ## Prerequisites
 - Python 3.7 or higher